wolney-fo/python-functios/README.md

-# python-functios
+# Python Functions

- Some basic functions
+ Some basic functions to save time coding